ClaudiaSobral/Housing-Prices/README.md

-# 🏡 Housing Price Prediction with Linear Regression
+# 🏡 Housing Prices Prediction with Linear Regression

 This project focuses on predicting real estate prices using linear regression.
 Through a structured pipeline — from exploratory data analysis to model evaluation — I aimed to identify key features influencing housing prices and build a simple yet insightful predictive model.